bilalislam/EquinoxProject/README.md

 And open links below as ;
 - Api -> localhost:8003/swagger
 - connect to DB -> localhost:1433 | user:sa | password:testuser123!
-- logging -> localhost:5601 (you need set index as logstash-* by @timestamp AND product-* by @timestamp (after any perform request and It will create index as product automatically))
+- logging -> localhost:5601 (you need set index as logstash-* by @timestamp AND product by @timestamp (after any perform request and It will create index as product automatically))

 ## How to setup via docker swarm: